ruikangliu/FlatQuant/README.md

 - Add `benchmark_lm_eval.py` to measure **zero-shot performance** for **real quantized model**.
 - Upload real quantized model in Huggingface.
 - Now this codebase can support llama2, llama3, llama3.1, llama3.2, llama3.3.
+- Attention during the prefill uses unquantized query/keys as they are available during the prefill.
+- Implemented learned activation clipping for FlatQuant kernels.
 - ⚠️ Currently, only models with a `hidden_dim` that is a power of 2 are supported because of triton kernel implementation.